juliolmuller/poseidon-frontend-deps/zustand/readme.md

 import { devtools } from 'zustand/middleware'

-// Usage with a plain action store, it will log actions as "setState" const useStore = create(devtools(store))
+// Usage with a plain action store, it will log actions as "setState" const usePlainStore = create(devtools(store))
-// Usage with a redux store, it will log full action types const useStore = create(devtools(redux(reducer, initialState)))
+// Usage with a redux store, it will log full action types const useReduxStore = create(devtools(redux(reducer, initialState)))
 ```

 devtools takes the store function as its first argument, optionally you can name the store or configure [serialize](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/API/Arguments.md#serialize) options with a second argument.

-Name store: `devtools(store, {name: "MyStore"})`, which will create a seperate instance named "MyStore" in the devtools.
+Name store: `devtools(store, {name: "MyStore"})`, which will create a separate instance named "MyStore" in the devtools.

 Serialize options: `devtools(store, { serialize: { options: true } })`.

 #### Logging Actions

-devtools will only log actions from each separated store unlike in a typical *combined reducers* redux store.
+devtools will only log actions from each separated store unlike in a typical _combined reducers_ redux store.
 See an approach to combining stores https://github.com/pmndrs/zustand/issues/163

 You can log a specific action type for each `set` function by passing a third parameter: